imsweb/naaccr-xml/README.md

 All those methods accept the following optional parameters (optional in the sense that null can be passed to the method):
 * [NaaccrXmlOptions](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/NaaccrXmlOptions.java) - options for customizing the read/write and errors reporting operations
-* [NaaccrDictionary](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/entity/dictionary/NaaccrDictionary.java) - a user-defined dictionary (if none is provided, the default user-defined dictionary will be used)
+* [NaaccrDictionary](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/entity/dictionary/NaaccrDictionary.java) - one or several user-defined dictionary (if none is provided, the default user-defined dictionary will be used)
 * [NaaccrObserver](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/NaaccrObserver.java) - an observer allowing to report progress as the files are being processed.

 ### Using the Graphical User Interface (Standalone)